 Curry leaves have excellent properties which are good for your skin.
 If you have small wounds, burns or any skin eruptions, a paste of curry leaves is all you need.
-It promotes faster healing of wounds and burns.
 For quick relief, apply a thick layer of a paste made of curry leaves.

 Trying to knock down a few kilos from your weight?
 Try curry leaves as it aids in weight loss.
 It also cleanses your body from harmful chemicals.

 Have you tried having curry leaves on an empty stomach?
-Excellent for treating stomach upsets, having curry leaves early in the morning is good for various stomach-related issues.
-Just grind some dried curry leaves and add it to buttermilk.
+Excellent for treating an upset stomach, having curry leaves early in the morning is good for various stomach-related issues.
+Just grind some dried curry leaves and add them to buttermilk.
 Drink this concoction first thing in the morning, on an empty stomach to deal with diarrhea, constipation and dysentery.